ShahRukh30/AA_Design_API/README.md

 ## Configuration
-- **AppSettings**: Configuration settings such as database connection string, JWT secret key, etc., can be found in `appsettings.json`.
+- **AppSettings**: Configuration settings such as database connection string, secret keys, etc., can be found in `appsettings.json`.
 - **Database**: This application uses Entity Framework Core for database access.
 You can configure the database provider and connection string in `appsettings.json`.

 ## Usage